-Skipping a Level I detention results in the detention being extended to 30 minutes.
+Skipping a Level I detention results in the consequence being extended to a 40 minute lunch and lunch recess detention.

 Procedures for parental notification and arrangement according to a Level II detention then apply.

 Level II Misbehaviors: Behaviors that might be dangerous to self, others, or property or are intentionally disrespectful to God, oneself, or others.